aws-samples/aws-batch-comp-infrastructure-sample/README.md

 **PROJECT\_NAME:** is the name of the project.  **N.B.:** `PROJECT_NAME` must start with a letter and can only contain lowercase letters, numbers, hyphens (-), underscores (_), and forward slashes (/).

 **INSTANCE\_TYPE:** is the machine instance type you wish to use.
 A machine instance type describes the capabilities such as CPU, memory, and networking of a compute node.
 EC2 has many [instance types](https://aws.amazon.com/ec2/instance-types/) for a variety of different compute workloads.
 For the cloud track, the instance type should be `m6i.4xlarge`, and for parallel track it should be `m6i.16xlarge`.

+**MEMORY:** describes the maximum memory for the docker container.
+For the cloud track, this parameter should be 61000 and for the parallel track, this parameter should be 253000.

 **INSTANCE\_AMI:** The instance AMI describes the [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), the basic software image to be loaded onto each EC2 instance, that describes the operating system and other configuration information.
 To get the instance AMI to use for the competition resources, please use the following command: